 The Board has been relatively stable during the year.
-Rowenna Allabush retired from the Board after several years of valuable service, particularly around our marketing and community engagement activities.
+Rowenna Allabush resigned from the Board after several years of valuable service, particularly around our marketing and community engagement activities.
+In October 2021 Amanda Descoeudres has also resigned from the Board.
+Amanda has brought some excellent financial expertise to the Board and I wish Amanda all the best now she has returned to full-time executive employment.
 I am pleased that Rune Henriksen, after several months as a Board Observer, joined the Board during the year.
 Rune brings some valuable financial and commercial skills and experience to the Board.